 Port Huron, MI 48060

-UNfortunetly, due to the nature of historic ships, the Huron is not wheelchair accessible.
+Unfortunately, due to the nature of historic ships, the HURON is not wheelchair accessible.